SougataMukherjee/interview-kit/theory/js-ts.md

 fetch(url).catch(err => console.error(err));

 **Q17.
-Async/Await**
+Async/Await? why its better than Promise**

 Async/Await is a simplified way to work with Promises.
 It makes asynchronous code look and behave like synchronous code, which is easier to read and write.

 What problem it solves:
-Avoids callback hell and complex .then() chaining in Promises Makes async code more readable, cleaner, and easier to handle errors using try…catch
+Avoids callback hell and complex .then() chaining in Promises Used to handle errors gracefully so app doesn't crash.
+Makes async code more readable single try..catch, cleaner, and easier to handle errors using try…catch
 Example:
 ```js
 import { useEffect, useState } from "react";